CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 Let's learn something about how to monitor applications.

 In software operations, we want to know what our software is doing and how it is performing.
-One very useful technique is to have your program export metrics.
+One very useful technique is to have our program export metrics.
 Metrics are basically values that your program makes available (the industry standard is to export and scrape over HTTP).

-Specialised programs, such as Prometheus, can then fetch metrics regularly from all the running instances of your program, store the history of these metrics, and do useful arithmetic on them (like computing rates, averages, and maximums).
-You can use this data to do troubleshooting and to alert if things go wrong.
+Specialised programs, such as Prometheus, can then fetch metrics regularly from all the running instances of yur program, store the history of these metrics, and do useful arithmetic on them (like computing rates, averages, and maximums).
+We can use this data to do troubleshooting and to alert if things go wrong.

 Read the [Overview of Prometheus](https://prometheus.io/docs/introduction/overview/).